A Survey on Visual Transformer: Vision Transformer

 \textbf{Transformer-based Set Prediction for Detection}.
-As a pioneer for transformer-based detection method, the detection transformer (DETR) proposed by Carion~\etal~\cite{carion2020end} redesigns the framework of object detection.
+As a pioneer for transformer-based detection method, the detection transformer (DETR) proposed by Carion~\etal~\cite{detr} redesigns the framework of object detection.
 DETR, a simple and fully end-to-end object detector, treats the object detection task as an intuitive set prediction problem, eliminating traditional hand-crafted components such as anchor generation and non-maximum suppression (NMS) post-processing.
 As shown in Fig.~\ref{fig:detr}, DETR starts with a CNN backbone to extract features from the input image.
 To supplement the image features with position information, fixed positional encodings are added to the flattened features before the features are fed into the encoder-decoder transformer.
 The decoder consumes the embeddings from the encoder along with $N$ learned positional encodings (object queries), and produces $N$ output embeddings.
 Here $N$ is a predefined parameter and typically larger than the number of objects in an image.
 Simple feed-forward networks (FFNs) are used to compute the final predictions, which include the bounding box coordinates and class labels to indicate the specific class of object (or to indicate that no object exists).
 Unlike the original transformer, which computes predictions sequentially, DETR decodes $N$ objects in parallel.
 DETR employs a bipartite matching algorithm to assign the predicted and ground-truth objects.
 As shown in Eq.~\ref{eq:hungarian_loss}, the Hungarian loss is exploited to compute the loss function for all matched pairs of objects.

-where $y$ and $\hat y$ are the ground truth and prediction of objects, $\hat{\sigma}$ is the optimal assignment, $c_i$ and $\hat{p}_{\hat{\sigma}(i)}(c_{i})$ are the target class label and predicted label, respectively, and $b_i$ and $\hat{b}_{\hat{\sigma}}(i)$ are the ground truth and predicted bounding box, respectively.
+where $\hat{\sigma}$ is the optimal assignment, $c_i$ and $\hat{p}_{\hat{\sigma}(i)}(c_{i})$ are the target class label and predicted label, respectively, and $b_i$ and $\hat{b}_{\hat{\sigma}}(i)$ are the ground truth and predicted bounding box, $y=\{(c_i, b_i)\}$ and $\hat y$ are the ground truth and prediction of objects, respectively.
 DETR shows impressive performance on object detection, delivering comparable accuracy and speed with the popular and well-established Faster R-CNN~\cite{fasterrcnn} baseline on COCO benchmark.

 DETR is a new design for the object detection framework based on transformer and empowers the community to develop fully end-to-end detectors.
 However, the vanilla DETR poses several challenges, specifically, longer training schedule and poor performance for small objects.
 To address these challenges, Zhu~\etal~\cite{ddetr} proposed Deformable DETR, which has become a popular method that significantly improves the detection performance.
 The deformable attention module attends to a small set of key positions around a reference point rather than looking at all spatial locations on image feature maps as performed by the original multi-head attention mechanism in transformer.
 This approach significantly reduces the computational complexity and brings benefits in terms of fast convergence.
 More importantly, the deformable attention module can be easily applied for fusing multi-scale features.
 Deformable DETR achieves better performance than DETR with $10\times$ less training cost and $1.6\times$ faster inference speed.
 And by using an iterative bounding box refinement method and two-stage scheme, Deformable DETR can further improve the detection performance.